 He never quite leaves the chemistry lab behind.
 Even as he heads home each day, part of Prof. Mario Monteiro remains in U of G’s MacNaughton Building with his studies of carbohydrate-based vaccines.
 And that part of him is still there the next morning.
 “I do wake up thinking about the research,” he says.
 “It’s not like I close the door.”

-Recipient of the University of Guelph Inaugural Innovation Award
+University of Guelph Inaugural Innovation Award

 [Said University of Guelph vice-president research Malcolm Campbell]